Why Use Reflections to Write A Web Framework

 Things Are About Injectors

-The thing that cannot do without reflections is injectors.
-(Which should satisfied the two goals above).
+The thing that cannot be done without reflections is injectors.
+(Which should satisfy the two goals above).

 Let’s see a common usage of injectors.
 I’d like to get a URL’s query string as integer in a handler.
 The framework should know this in order to generate documents.